What is Taxonomy: Definition, Examples, Levels, & Classification

 Eukarya

 It includes all organisms whose cellular structure consists of eukaryotic cells.
-Having a true nucleus and membrane-bound organelles, eukaryotes exclude all microbes of the previous domains at a stroke and range from single-celled protists to complex multicellular life forms like plants, animals, or fungi.
+Having a true nucleus and membrane-bound organelles, eukaryotes exclude all microbes of the other domains and range from single-celled protists to complex multicellular life forms like plants, animals, or fungi.

 Five-Kingdom System

-The five-kingdom system by Robert Whittaker offered a means to classify life into five unique kingdoms according to cell organisation and nutritional methods.
+The five-kingdom classification by Robert Whittaker offered a means to classify life into five unique kingdoms according to cell organisation and nutritional methods.

 Monera

 This domain includes all prokaryotic forms, those that lack a clearly defined nucleus, and other membrane-bound organelles.
 Monera is thought to be an old term; it is replaced by domains Archaea and Bacteria.
-Cyanobacteria Photosynthetic bacteria Spirochetes.
+Cyanobacteria are photosynthetic bacteria, example- Spirochetes.

 Protista

-Protists are a catch-all eukaryotic kingdom, meaning that they are an unmatched group of mostly unicellular organisms that do not fit nicely into the other eukaryotic kingdoms.
-They are mostly autotrophic but there are some heterotrophic species Some can move using pseudopodia Amoeba, flagella, or cilia Paramecium.
+Protists is the eukaryotic kingdom, and consists of mostly unicellular organisms that have eukaryotic cell type.
+They are mostly autotrophic but there are some heterotrophic species Some can move using pseudopodia, flagella, or cilia.

 Fungi

-Fungi are mostly multicellular organisms. obtain their nutrition by absorption They are extremely important as decomposers, they decompose organic matter and recycle the nutrients.
-Mushrooms Yeasts Molds.
+Fungi are mostly multicellular organisms. obtain their nutrition by absorption.
+They are extremely important as decomposers, they decompose organic matter and recycle the nutrients.
+Example- Mushrooms, Yeasts, and Molds.

 Plantae